 Okay, But Why?

-Some say this is a move designed to keep Harden interested in staying in Houston after their recent attempts to get over the hump in the postseason have all fallen short.
+Some say this is a move designed to keep Harden interested in staying in Houston.
+Recent attempts to get over the hump in the postseason have all fallen short.
 We can go back to the Dwight Howard experiment but let’s instead focus on Chris Paul’s time in H-Town.
-After much consternation about how they would coexist being as ball-dominant as they are they worked well enough for folks to hypothesize that if Paul doesn’t get hurt the Rockets might make some noise.
+There was much consternation about how they would coexist being as ball-dominant as they are.
+They worked well enough for folks to hypothesize that if Paul doesn’t get hurt the Rockets might make some noise.

-Houston shocked the world again making another trade for what most considered an unmovable contract when they swapped CP3 for Russell Westbrook.
+Houston shocked the world again.
+They made another trade for what most considered an unmovable contract when they swapped CP3 for Russell Westbrook.
 After failing to click with the Point God, Harden now had his childhood friend for a running-mate.
-Unfortunately, Westbrook’s style caused the Rockets to change up their roster, going with a small-ball approach that had the tallest person on the floor for them often standing no taller than 6-foot-7.
-That ended with a five-game series loss in the second round, again to the eventual champion, this time in the Los Angeles Lakers.
+Unfortunately, Westbrook’s style caused the Rockets to change up their roster.
+They went with a small-ball approach.
+The tallest person on the floor for them often standing no taller than 6-foot-7.
+That ended with a five-game series loss in the second round.
+Again to the eventual champion, this time in the Los Angeles Lakers.

-Now, even with Daryl Morey no longer in the fold, the Rockets have swapped unmovable contracts in a move that is receiving mixed reviews.
-Some argue the Rockets won because on top of keeping Harden happy, they get rid of Westbrook whose style isn’t conducive to winning.
+Now, even with Daryl Morey no longer in the fold, the Rockets have swapped unmovable contracts.
+The move is receiving mixed reviews.
+Some argue the Rockets won.
+On top of keeping Harden happy, they get rid of Westbrook whose style isn’t conducive to winning.
 Others will argue the Wizards won because of the off-the-court issues Wall has had as well as the complicated relationship with (and reaction to the team building around) Bradley Beal.
 Oh, and Wall, who hasn’t played since the 2018-19 season, is returning from serious injuries including a torn Achilles.

 The tale of the tape is quite interesting.
 Wall is the bigger of the two and has the higher assist average.
 This is more than a little surprising given Westbrook’s three-year run of averaging a triple-double.
 But Wall had a three-year stretch where he averaged better than 10 dimes per game.
 The difference is Wall has never been the kind of shot-seeking scorer that Westbrook is.